xuanzl29/Basic-Python/README.md

-# Basic Python Skills in Data Science
+# Data Science Projects

-This project shows the basic data science related python commands I can manage, including data exploring, data cleaning, data analyzing, data visulazition, and some machine learning.
+This repository contains the Data Science projects I conducted using Python, R, or Julia.